Divide-By-0/blog/content/posts/movies.md

 - **Churchill**: 5/10.
 Good acting, but that doesn't really make up for the overly simplictic plot.
 The movie kind of overplays Chuchill's role and the movie takes too many factual liberties.

+- **A Girl Walks Home Alone at Night**: 7/10.
+Iranian cinema, very unique.

 - **Invictus**: 6/10.
 Interesting, and portrayed parts of his leadership that were particularly surprising that I think any leader can learn from.
 I feel other movies about Mandela will do a better job depicting the harder battles he fought for his country.

 - **Kamikaze Girls**: 8/10.
 I did not expect to like this as much as I did.
 Was assigned by a film class, but this is just told in such a fresh style that I've never seen any American cinema ever have the creativity for.
-The only Japanese non-anime film that I've ever seen probably.
+The only Japanese non-anime film that I've seen so far probably.

 - **His Girl Friday**: 8/10.
 Also surprise how much I enjoyed this.
 I think this movie set the record for fastest words per minute, and is a hilarious story about yellow journalism in the 1900s.

 - **Amelie**: 8/10.
 This is a classic -- from the color palette to the strange character, to the feeling of clever retribution.
 Made me fall in love with Yann Tiersen's song Comptine d'un Autre été: L'Après-Midi.

+- **Rashômon**: 7/10.
+One of Kurosawa's finest films.
+Deals with truth and interpretation in a pretty interesting way, although the ending is a bit abstract.

+- **Cleo from 5 to 7**: 2/10.
+I don't like French new wave style that much.

-- **The Conversation**: 4/10.
+- **The Conversation**: 3/10.

+- **Pulp Fiction**: 6/10.
+I didn't like it that much, but the style of interconnected plot lines seemed pretty novel for the time.

 - **Citizen Kane**: 6/10.
 Funny how much this says about the powerful today.

 - **In the Heights**: 8/10.
 Love me some Lin Manuel Miranda.

 - **We Are As Gods**: 10/10.
 Absolutely incredible, underrated documentary about Steward Brand, "the person that all the people you look up to, look up to."
 I think hearing his story gave me the freedom to pursue what I want, how I want to.
-Not sure if it's available online, so [dm me](https://twitter.com/yush_g/) for a copy.
+Online for [like $5](https://www.weareasgods.film/), or you can [dm me](https://twitter.com/yush_g/) for a copy.
 Probably favorite of the year.

-- **Crazy Rich Asians**: 7/10.
-Classic.
+- **Taxi Driver**: 6/10.
+Psychologically disturbing.

+- **Malcolm and Mary**: 5/10.
+As much as I love Zendaya, I feel like the film was a pretty surface-level argument between a couple that the movie tried to deepen via good filmmaking.

 ### 2020

+- **The Lighthouse**: 3/10.
+Some sea shanties portray a fall into insanity, abstract black and white movie.

 - **Us**: 10/10.
 Favorite movie of the year.
 One of those movies with a massive retcon, and spent like 4 hours afterwards analyzing how all the little symbols and scenes actually fit together insanely well and imply super crazy things.
 The feeling of revalation I got from analyzing this is the feeling I wish English class had been able to convey.

+- **Dead Poet's Society**: 9/10.
+I love stories about education and miseducation, and Robin Williams here is incredible.

+- **Kal Ho Na Ho**: 10/10.
+Starts slow, but becomes very emotional.
+A Bollywood classic.

+- **Zindaagi Neigh Milage Dubara**: 9/10.
+Three guys go on a trip and discover what they want.

+- **Into the Woods**: 7/10.
+Mishmash family friendly fairytale musical, themes of morality, perception of evil, and supporting even through mistakes.

+- **The Last Airbender** : 3/10.
+A terrible movie with lots of potholes and not very good acting and bring mediocre special effects and just everything was little bit sad.
+I haven't even watched the show and I thought it was bad.z

+- **Hamilton**: 10/10.
+Lin Manuel Miranda classic.

+- **Little Women**: 3/10.
+Couldn't fully tell the main characters apart, wasn't invested in any characters, and poorly depicted present/past jumps.

+- **August Rush**: 5/10.
+Annoyed by the classic boy genius perception that ignores all the hard work in favor of miracles.
+Family feels good tale, but one-dimensional love story.

 - **Soul**: 10/10.
 Great character design, message, and feelings.
-Really loved it, and it came at a particularly well timed point.
+Really loved it, and it came at a particularly well timed point in my life.

+- **Jumanji 2**: 6/10.

 - **21**: 8/10.
 Love me some MIT.

+- **Parasite**: 10/10.
+Incredible story, cinematography, music, characters, symbolism, everything.
+This was the movie that got me interested in international cinema.

+- **Frozen 2**: 8/10.
+Honestly mostly nostalgia from Frozen 1.

+- **Catch Me If You Can**: 10/10.
+I love how this is based off a true story, and shows about mischevious male leads are always fun to me.

+- **The Inventor (Theranos)**: 7/10.
+There are like a million adaptations of Holmes' story now, this one was more like a documentary instead of a drama which I preferred.

 - **Enola Holmes**: 4/10.
 Standard, nothing particularly interesting about it.

 - **Ratatouille**: 10/10.
-Second time watching this after 5ish years.
-Feel good.
+Second time watching this after 5ish years!
+Classic.
+Great thoughts on being the [chef vs the cook](https://waitbutwhy.com/2015/11/the-cook-and-the-chef-musks-secret-sauce.html), mentorship, and balancing the value of family and becoming independent.

 ### 2019

+At this point and before,

+- **Spiderman Far From Home**: 10/10.
+I loved the leads and relatability.

-- **Aladdin Live-Action**: 10/10.
+- **Aladdin Live-Action**: 9/10.
 Great family movie.
 I am an absolute Aladdin simp.

+- **The Hate You Give**: 7/10.
+I wish the character had showcased her strength better in the end, it didn't feel satisfying.

-- **Avengers**: 7/10.
+- **Avengers**: 6/10.
 I guess as a kid there's some feeling of closuse you want after having seen so many Marvel movies, which is why I keep watching.
 Nothing particularly interesting about the plot or storytelling, classic superhero stories.

 ### 2018